-Prioritization scoring criteria for green streets in rights-of-way are presented in Table 4-5.
+Prioritization scoring criteria for green streets in rights-of-way are presented in Table 4-4.
 There were four physical characteristics used in the prioritization of suitable green streets:

 - 1. Street type was used to prioritize sites that are most suitable for green street retrofit.
-Heavilyused streets can require increased maintenance and reduce system performance.
+Heavily-used streets can require increased maintenance and reduce system performance.
 Highest priority was given to local neighborhood roads, city streets, parking lot roads, and alleys, while lower priority was given to major arterials, collector roads, and highways. - 2.
 Impervious area, averaged over the representative drainage area, was included in the prioritization due to the connection between highly impervious areas and large runoff potential.
 Because the primary goal is to reduce runoff via stormwater capture, green streets were prioritized to maximize implementation in areas that produce high runoff.
 Higher priority was given to streets with representative drainage areas with high imperviousness. - 3.
 Hydrologic Soil Group in the right-of-way was also considered in the prioritization.
 Soil groups were categorized based on their drainage properties, with Group A representing the most well-drained soils and Group D representing the least well-drained soils.
-Because infiltration is one of the benefits of green streets, highest priority was given to Soil Group A, with each subsequent group assigned fewer points. - 4.
+Because infiltration is one of the benefits of green streets, highest priority was given to Soil Group A, with each subsequent group assigned fewer points.
+Projects that fall within the "Unknown" category were assumed to be Group C, the dominant soil group in the county, and was given higher priority than Group D. - 4.
 Slope, averaged over the length of street segment, was the last physical characteristic in the prioritization of rights-of-way for green streets.
 Sites with mild slopes are ideal for green streets because it allows for street design that capture more volume and reduces maintenance requirements.